 “While many other market operators have the same excavators or vehicles as we do, we have the ability and scope to operate them better.
 This comes from a capacity to upgrade, maintain, train and develop to better meet clients’ needs; and, in turn, people, partners and companies gravitate towards us.”

-In Senegal, as has been the case in every other presence point before, AMS is already sowing seeds for future prevalence.
+In Senegal, as has been the case in every other presence point before, African Mining Services is already sowing seeds for future prevalence.
 The development of nationals, the formulation of positive business partnerships, the establishment of a collaborative forum with the Government, and a commitment to uplift the Kedougou region’s communities is already in full swing.

 Ultimately, it’s about leaving every project site, and its surrounding area, in a better shape than when AMS entered it.
 Onsite, this revolves around health & safety, waste management, supplier network development, and – of course – personnel improvement.
 Externally, corporate social responsibility initiatives are tied into client objectives and an ongoing drive to improve the lives of local nationals.

 “AMS is known as a good training and development company for national employees,” Twining affirms.
 “There is a massive focus on doing things to a high standard and integrating Australian standards into African mining.
 And AMS has a good reputation for treating nationals with respect and enabling them to succeed.

 “I strongly believe an Australian culture and mining aptitude tends to reward us in terms of our national workforce’s attitude.”